The Latest in Denver’s Mayoral Runoff

 In the beginning of May, Johnston also held a press conference in Denver’s Civic Center Park with new endorsements for his candidacy for Denver’s next city mayor.
-Former mayoral candidates and state senators joined Rep. Leslie Hood in Civic Center Park to put their support behind Mike Johnston.
+Former mayoral candidates and state senators joined Rep. Leslie Herod in Civic Center Park to put their support behind Mike Johnston.
 Formal mayoral candidates include Ean Thomas Tafoya, Terrance Roberts, Al Gardner, and Jim Walsh, and State Senators James Coleman and Julie Gonzales were also in attendance.
 These endorsements join other recent endorsements Johnston has received since Election Day, including former Mayor of Denver Federico Peña, and former First Lady of Colorado, Dottie Lamm.

 Johnston likely hopes to gain voters with his endorsement from state Senator Gonzales, who represents northwest district and downtown Denver, and now Lisa Calderón with areas Johnston lost in the April Election.

 Notably, Johnston also earned the endorsement of former Colorado House Speaker Terrance Carroll and former Colorado Senate President Peter Groff, as well as The Denver Post Editorial Board.